LearnersGuild/learning-os/GLOSSARY.md

 A Pair Up happens once a player has claimed all the abilities in a skill level's ability set and is ready to level up.
 A higher ranked player pairs with the player who is claiming a skill level, and checks off their abilities through working together on a challenge, or a code review.
 Players must pair up at least twice, and have all their abilities checked off in order to level up.

+# Quality Description

+A Quality Description is part of a Quality Rubric.
+It describes how a particular challenge should be evaluated for a particular Quality Stat.
+While the list of Quality Stats in the game is relatively stable, as the player advances through challenges, the Quality Descriptions for the same rubric will change.

+For example, the Quality Stat "Code Readability" might initially have the Quality Description "Has good indentation."
+As the player levels up, a more advanced Quality Rubric for a challenge might describe "Code Readability" as "No obvious comments.
+Short, precise comments where needed.
+Consistent naming scheme.
+Limited line length.
+Files and folders well organized."

+# Quality Rubric

+A Quality Stat, and Quality Description associated with a certain challenge that determine how a player's work for that particular challenge is evaluated.

+# Quality Stat

+A player stat that tracks the quality/precision of play for that player.
 # Player Skill Level

 The sum of all the skill levels for the player.